murex/mikado-testbuilders-kata/workshop/references/Test Data Builders.md

 # Test Data Builders

 ## Summary

 'Test Data Builders' is technique that leverages on the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern#Java) to construct complex objects in tests.
-With 'Test Data Builders' we can emmit fields or properties that do not contribute to the behavior of the object being tested.
+With 'Test Data Builders' we can omit fields or properties that do not contribute to the behavior of the object being tested.
 A test data builder class has the following features:

-1. Has a field for each constructor parameter
+1. A field for each constructor parameter
-1. The fields are initialized to a default safe value
+2. The fields are initialized to a default safe value
-1. Has 'chainable' public methods to override the default values
+3. Fluent public methods to override the default values
-1. Has a 'build' method that returns an instance of object initialized with the fields' values.
+4. A 'build' method that returns an instance of object initialized with the fields' values.

 ## Examples

-Below is an example of a TestBuilder for the Country object we in our code:
+Below is an example of a TestBuilder for the Country object from our code:

     public class CountryTestBuilder {
         private String name = "";